Research Integrity, Safety & Compliance

 The Clinical and Translational Research Office (ClinTRO) supports human, veterinary and translational research, providing resources to support funding for clinical, translational and One Medicine research.
 The office ensures consistency with national standards and best practices.
-For more information, contact Dr. Heather Pidcoke or Kathy Kioussopoulos.
+For more information, contact Dr. Heather Pidcoke.

-The Research Integrity Office supports the Responsible Conduct of Research (RCR) program and provides education to the academic community.
+The Office of Research Integrity supports the Responsible Conduct of Research (RCR) program and provides education to the academic community.
 The office also manages allegations of research misconduct.

 Secure and Global Research navigates federal regulations related to export controls, controlled unclassified information, classified research and common access cards.

-CSU’s Conflict of Interest and Commitment Program provides for the review and management of financial conflicts of interest or conflicts of commitment that have the potential to bias research or university business decisions.
+CSU’s Conflict of Interest Office provides for the review and management of financial conflicts of interest or conflicts of commitment that have the potential to bias research or university business decisions.